fbpx

 Children’s Museum exhibits are designed to Universal Design standards, which take into account all people of diverse abilities.
 Products, services and environments that have been designed in this way are performance-based and address usability issues so they can be used by people of all ability levels to the fullest extent.

-• Sensory Friendly Afternoons are offered on the second Tuesday of each month, 1:00 – 5:00 pm.
 Anyone with sensory sensitivities is invited to have a fun, friendly experience in a comfortable and accepting environment.
 Lights and sounds in spaces throughout the museum are adjusted, Sensory Kits with noise-canceling headphones, sunglasses, fidgets and other items are available, and several Quiet Areas, where families can take a break, are designated.
 Check the Calendar of Events for dates.
-To learn about other programs for children and families with autism spectrum disorders and sensory sensitivities, visit our calendar or contact [email protected]

-1. Museums for All program, offering reduced admission to those who receive food or medical benefits with an EBT card
+• Museums for All program, offering reduced admission and a discounted membership to those who receive food or medical benefits with an EBT card

-2. Blue Star Museums, offering free admission for active, retired and veteran military members and several guests
+• Blue Star Museums, offering free or reduced admission for active, retired and veteran military members and several guests

 • The Children’s Museum’s main entrance at 10 Children’s Way is wheelchair accessible; MuseumLab offers a ground level accessible entrance at 6 Allegheny Square East.